Misfiy/ZombiesConvert/README.md

 # Zombies Convert
-When zombies kill someone, they will
+An exiled plugin where when zombies kill someone they also turn into zombie.
+You can change the chance of convertion in config